Learngene: Inheriting Condensed Knowledge from the Ancestry Model to Descendant Models: Experiments

 \textbf{ Network architectures} 1)\emph{ Ancestry model.} We train the multiple big ancestry models, such as ViT~\cite{dosovitskiy2021an}, VGG16~\cite{DBLP:journals/corr/SimonyanZ14a} and ResNet18~\cite{he2016deep}.
-2)\emph{ Descendant model. } For ViT, our algorithm inherits the lower six Transformer encoders as the learngene and stacks them with a classification head of randomly initialized parameters.
+2)\emph{ Descendant model. } For ViT, our algorithm inherits the lower six encoder layers as the learngene layers and stacks them to a classification head of randomly initialized parameters.
 As a result, the descendant model is only half the size of the ancestry model.
-Considering the descendant model is lightweight, we create VGG8 and ResNet12 as the descendant model.
-Our method automatically inherits the lower layers (\ie the convolutional layers with 64 output channels) and deeper layers (\ie the convolutional layers with 512 output channels), and then stacks them with some intermediate layers (\ie the convolutional layers with 128 and 256 output channels) and the classification head.
-3) \emph{ Meta-network. } For all experiments, a single fully-connected layer is used to construct the meta-network for each pair (l,k).
+Considering the lightweight nature of the descendant model, we create VGG8 and ResNet12 as the descendant model.
+Our method automatically inherits the lower layers (\ie the convolutional layers with 64 output channels) and deeper layers (\ie the convolutional layers with 512 output channels), and then stacks them to some intermediate layers (\ie the convolutional layers with 128 and 256 output channels) and the classification head.~\footnote{ See Supplementary A.3 for more details} 3) \emph{ Meta-network. } For all experiments, a single fully-connected layer is used to construct the meta-network for each pair (l,k).
 It takes the output features $\bm{Z}^l$ of the ancestry model as input and outputs the layer similarity score $\alpha^{l,k}$.
 Moreover, the activation function is RELU6~\cite{krizhevsky2010convolutional}, which is defined as $\min (\max (x, 0), 6)$, ensuring that the output $\alpha^{l,k}$ is non-negative and not excessively large.

 \textbf{Hyperparameters } For CNNs, we set the learning rate to 0.1 with MultiStepLR and batch size to 64 on Pytorch~\cite{paszke2019pytorch} when training the ancestry model.
 ViT-based ancestry model uses the same hyperparameters as~\cite{CaronTMJMBJ21}.
 The learning rate of the meta-network is uniformly fixed as $10^{-4}$ with CosineAnnealingLR.
 Furthermore, we set the batch size to 16 on the descendant model.